ComposableFi/composable/rfcs/0010-define-calculations-of-existential-deposit.md

 ## Quality Assurance

-* Manually changing the values of different EDs is not the standard.
+* Manually changing the values of different EDs is not supported.
 By default EDs should behave as defined in this document.

 ## Questions